 The delayed harvest water is the "confluence of Lake Dense to 100 yards downstream of Hooker Falls."
 This portion of the river is stocked with trout.
 Trout caught from Oct.
 1 through June 1 must be released.

 Wading is prohibited within 300 feet of the top of waterfalls.
-DSRF is open 5 a.m. to 10 p.m., fishing during closing hours is prohibited.
+DSRF is open 5 a.m. to 10 p.m., and fishing during closed hours is prohibited.

 Hunting safety zones have been established around waterfalls and other high-use areas, see the